Custom Packaging

 Branding also has physical limits.
 A huge logo across the entire face of a thin bag can make the material feel stiff or crack later if the print method is poor.
 I’ve seen clients ask for 100% ink coverage on cheap polyester and then act shocked when the bag felt plasticky.
 The answer is usually a better substrate or a smarter layout.
 Good packaging design is not about forcing the logo onto every surface.
 It’s about making the logo look intentional.

 If you need a broader sourcing mix, our Custom Packaging Products page is a useful place to compare reusable bags with other product packaging formats.
 Some brands pair bags with inserts or labels instead of going all-in on print coverage.
-That saves money.
-Funny how that works.
+Packaging Cost Comparison can help identify where reusable bags fit into a broader bill of materials.

 Specifications You Should Lock In Before Ordering